 Catalina Sandino Moreno (Leigh Moreno), Naya Rivera (Vera Moreno), Ashley Rickards (Hannah White), Wyatt Russell (Sam), Ava Acres (Girl), Daniel Roebuck (Chuck), Olivia Crocicchia (Charlene), Jennifer Aspen (Lori), Michael Massee (Uncle Mike), Nick Eversman (Calvin), Tara Buck (Yolanda)

-This was the second feature-film of Nicholas McCarthy.
+This was the second feature film from Nicholas McCarthy.
 McCarthy previously made the ghost story The Pact (2012), based on his earlier short film, which showed a highly accomplished aptitude for genre material.
 The title of this film seems to have wavered about between Home and At the Devil’s Door during production with it being screened at festivals under both titles.
 US dvd releases have gone out under the title At the Devil’s Door so one will stay with that.